kc-dev2/takehome-assignment/README.md

  - Most of my followers are located in Tokyo, which is +13 hours ahead of me (11 PM)
  - My second most followed location is Zurich, which is +6 hours ahead of me (4 PM)
  - I average those 2 times to get a new 'timezone'.
 In this case, the average is (13+6)/2 = +7.5 hours, which is 5:30 PM EST. Since this new time is between 8 AM - 8 PM, posting right now would be considered optimal.
  - A not optimal posting time would be 3 PM EST, which translates to 4 AM Tokyo time and 9 PM Zurich time.
 Then, the averaged time would be 10:30 PM, which is outside of the range where I consider users to be most active.
+In this case, I will add +12 hours to the current time and post then.
+Here, the new post/optimal time will be the next day 3 AM EST.

 ## Code
 Since I took a long time trying to figure out the solution, I didn't have time to implement as much as I would've liked.